 The Aukam Graphite Project is located in southern Namibia close to the port city of Luderitz.
 The property hosts five underground adits which were mined periodically between 1940 and 1974.
 Five surface stockpiles from the historical mining occurred on the property and 73 composite samples were taken from the lower three stockpiles, assayed and averaged 42% Carbon as graphite (Cg).

 The Aukam property covers a historical vein graphite mine that consists of five adits and an open pit.
 Associated with the old workings are five surface stockpiles that still contain significant graphitic material.
-Recent work by the Company over the past two years has led to a better understanding of the quality and distribution of the graphite mineralization at Aukam.
+Data obtained over the past 8 years of the project has led to a better understanding of the quality and distribution of the graphite mineralization at Aukam.
 In particular, exploration has demonstrated significant potential for expansion of the mineralization outside the old workings.